Richard Gwyn: Early life

 While little is known of Richard Gwyn's early life, it is known that he was born about 1537 in Llanidloes, Montgomeryshire, Wales and, reportedly, "descended of honest parentage, bearing the surname of Gwin (sic)."

 Only at the age of 20, "he did frame his mind to like of good letters", and accordingly matriculated at Oxford University, "where he made no great abode", and did not complete a degree.
-He then went to Cambridge University, "where he lived on the charity of the College", and its then Master, the Roman Catholic Dr. George Bullock.
+He then went to St John's College, Cambridge, "where he lived on the charity of the College", and its then Master, the Roman Catholic Dr. George Bullock.
 During his time at University, Gwyn's fellow students began calling him by the alias of "Richard White", "as being the English equivalent of his name".
 In the early part of the reign of Elizabeth I, Bullock was forced to resign the mastership in July 1559 and Gwyn was forced to leave the college.

 After leaving the university, Gwyn found that, "need and poverty compelled him to become a teacher before he could perfectly lay the foundation to be a learner," and returned to his native district in Wales.
 Gwyn served successively as schoolmaster in the Wrexham area villages of Gresford, Yswyd, and Overton-on-Dee while continuing his studies of the liberal arts, theology, and history.

 Gwyn married Catherine, a young woman from Overton-on-Dee.
 They had six children, three of whom survived him.

 Despite repeated threats of both fines and imprisonment, Gwyn made every effort to avoid attending Anglican Sunday Services and taking the Oath of Supremacy.
-As a Recusant in a small village, Gwyn's adherence to the old faith was common knowledge.
-Gwyn also made no effort to hide his opinions and openly exhorted his neighbors who had conformed to return to the Catholic Church.
+As a recusant in a small village, Gwyn's adherence to the old faith was common knowledge.
+Gwyn also made no effort to hide his opinions and openly exhorted his neighbours who had conformed to return to the Catholic Church.

-At the time, Bishops of the Established Church were under considerable pressure from Queen Elizabeth I to arrest Recusants, especially schoolmasters, who exercised great influence and Welsh Bards, who, like Richard Gwyn, were acting as secret messengers on behalf of Roman Catholic priests and Recusants within the Welsh nobility and commons.
-In this way, the Bards of Wales were highly important within the Welsh Catholic underground and were how news was spread about secret Masses and religious pilgrimages.
+At the time, Bishops of the Established Church were under considerable pressure from Queen Elizabeth I to arrest recusants, especially schoolmasters, who exercised great influence and Welsh bards, who, like Richard Gwyn, were acting as secret messengers on behalf of Roman Catholic priests and recusants within the Welsh nobility and commons.
+In this way, the Bards of Wales were highly important within the Welsh Catholic underground and were how news was spread about secret Masses and pilgrimages.